core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdSwitchAccessPoliciesRadius.md

 `func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) HasReAuthenticationInterval() bool`

 HasReAuthenticationInterval returns a boolean if a field has been set.

+### GetCache

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) GetCache() NetworksNetworkIdSwitchAccessPoliciesRadiusCache`

+GetCache returns the Cache field if non-nil, zero value otherwise.

+### GetCacheOk

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) GetCacheOk() (*NetworksNetworkIdSwitchAccessPoliciesRadiusCache, bool)`

+GetCacheOk returns a tuple with the Cache field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCache

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) SetCache(v NetworksNetworkIdSwitchAccessPoliciesRadiusCache)`

+SetCache sets Cache field to given value.

+### HasCache

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) HasCache() bool`

+HasCache returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)